World shares mixed amid hopes for business pickup; oil slides

 “The leadership has come from stocks that benefit from stay-at-home economy,” said Jack Janasiewicz, portfolio strategist at Natixis Investment Managers.

-The pan-European STOXX 600 index closed down 0.35%while MSCI’s gauge of stocks across the globe gained 0.02%.
+The pan-European index closed down 0.35%while MSCI’s gauge of stocks across the globe gained 0.02%.

 On Wall Street, the Dow Jones Industrial Average .DJI fell 26.73 points, or 0.11%, to 23,856.36.
 The S&P 500 .SPX gained 1.93 points, or 0.07%, to 2,870.37 and the Nasdaq Composite .IXIC added 100.47 points, or 1.14%, to 8,909.59.